Foot mechanics - make sure you know what they do most of the timeAug 09, 2019

 This picture may be a bit confronting for some of our female followers (maybe some of the guys too).

 As we can see high heels position the foot anatomy in an incredibly abnormal position.
-Not only are metatarsal phalangeal joints put under extreme extension stress, the talo crural joint is held in a plantar flexed position limiting it's ability to dorsi flex and inhibiting the posterior shank muscles from being able to perform their role in eccentrically decelerating the lower limb in contact with the ground potentiating greater stress up the chain
+Not only are metatarsal phalangeal joints put under extreme extension stress, but the talo crural joint is also held in a plantar flexed position limiting its ability to dorsi flex and inhibiting the posterior shank muscles from being able to perform their role in eccentrically decelerating the lower limb in contact with the ground potentiating greater stress up the chain